-The more you get into the recording craft, the more you’ll start to recognize different types of microphones and their uses.
-There’s a huge world of mics out there, but knowing the major types will help you determine what to use and when.
-Especially when you’re just starting your home studio, it’s good to get familiar with them so you can choose an all-around mic that fits your needs.
+The more you get into the recording craft, the more you’ll start to recognize different kinds of microphones.
+There’s a huge world of mics out there, but knowing the major types will help you decide what to use.
+When you’re just starting your home studio, it’s good to get familiar so you can choose an all-around mic that fits your needs.

 Dynamic microphones are perfect starters for a home studio.
-They’re relatively inexpensive, built like tanks, and work on just about everything you can think of.
+They’re relatively inexpensive, built like tanks, and work on just about everything.

 Dynamic mics are named for their moving coil magnetic diaphragm.
 Sound pressure vibrates a coil inside the mic which converts acoustic energy into recordable electric energy.
 Dynamic mics can withstand massive SPLs (sound pressure levels), making them a great choice for loud instruments like electric guitar or bass, drums, and the like.